CLSherrod/clsherrod.github.io/_posts/2023-10-02-smart-notes.md

 Using a template vault is a great shortcut to get started.
 Pick one that is close to what you are.
 Some are more geared towards content making, others for college and some for researchers.

+For keeping track of to dos I use [Todo.txt](http://todotxt.org) a simple way to have to dos in a single plain text file with many apps that can use it.

 ### Additional Markdown Resources
 I’ve created some markdown projects to help me organize things in my life.
 I hope you find them helpful.
 - [Home Manual Markdown](https://github.com/CLSherrod/home-manual-markdown) - what I use to track everything in home